Tablets

 Check Price on Amazon

-3. RCA 12.2" Windows 10 2-in-1 Tablet with Travel Keyboard — Best for Windows Users
+3. RCA 12.2" Windows 10 2-in-1 Tablet with Travel Keyboard — Best for Productivity

-RCA 12.2 Inch Windows 10 2-in-1 Tablet with Travel Keyboard
+RCA 12.2 inch Windows 10 2-in-1 Tablet with Travel Keyboard

 Pros: